johnpaulwelsh/hakyll-movie-blog/posts/james-bond-series.markdown

 The only conceivable complaint I could have is that the final fight with Oddjob is a little light on the drama, but that's easily made up for by the atomic bomb waiting to go off behind them the whole time.

 10/10

+Thunderball

+You Only Live Twice

+On Her Majesty's Secret Service